Muskan33/Task-Master/README.md

 # TASK MASTER

-A simple task managing app.
+A simple task managing app for Bubbsi's personal use.

 ## Description

-A webapp made using flask to handle our day to day tasks.
+A webapp made using flask to handle your day to day tasks.
 Tasks can be added, updated and deleted.

 ## Getting Started